 Course work: The I grade may be granted if a student cannot complete all the required course work.
-The student must submit a completed Authorization for a Grade of Incomplete form (available in the Registrar's Office) with the Registrar's Office by 4:30 pm on the final day of classes.
-This form requires the signature of the student and the faculty member.
+The instructor must submit an Incomplete Grade online form (available on the portal) by 4:30 pm on the final day of classes.

 Final exam: The I grade may be granted (in an emergency situation only) if a student cannot take the final exam in exam week.
-This grade of I may be granted only by the Associate Dean, who shall notify the faculty member of this decision.
+This grade of I may be granted only by the Associate Provost, who shall notify the faculty member of this decision.

-NOTE: If a student will be "not enrolled" or "not in residence" in the subsequent semester, the student must obtain written permission from the faculty member to take the exam off campus; this permission must be affixed to the Authorization for a Grade of Incomplete form.
+NOTE: If a student will be "not enrolled" or "not in residence" in the subsequent semester, the student must obtain written permission from the faculty member to take the exam off campus and submit this permission to the Associate Provost.